prometheus/client_python/README.md

 **One**: Gunicorn deployment

-The `prometheus_multiproc_dir` environment variable must be set to a directory that the client library can use for metrics.
+The `PROMETHEUS_MULTIPROC_DIR` environment variable must be set to a directory that the client library can use for metrics.
 This directory must be wiped between Gunicorn runs (before startup is recommended).